 How much does a Roku app cost?

-If you want to build something that reflects your brand, fits your audience, and adapts as you grow, custom is the way to go.
-This is where Roku channel development services from teams like Oxagile make all the difference.
-With the Roku SDK, our team of Roku TV channel developers can help you:
+If you want to build something that reflects your brand, fits your audience, and adapts as you grow, consider turning to Oxagile for Roku channel development services.
+With the Roku SDK, our team can help you:

 • Create a unique, branded user experience